VladimirTechMan/salsa-format-spec/README.md

 Some of the modern communication libraries and frameworks do provide embedded logging capabilities so that they can capture the details of signaling packets being exchanged by the applications.
 But those packet details are often mixed with some general debug or information printouts.
 And those logs are in different custom, incompatible formats.
 Thus, universally handling them in third-party applications is problematic.

-With that — and with some other practical needs — in mind, the Simple Application-Level Signaling Archive (SALSA) format is proposed.
+With that — and with some other practical needs — in mind, the Simple Application-Level-Signaling Archive (SALSA) format is proposed.
 It is a simple, concise JSON-based format that aims at being easy to create, easy to annotate, easy to parse and process the captured signaling packet data.
 Using it, developers and companies can quickly create different types of handy engineering tools, like those for call-flow visualizations or automatic test script generation.
 And such tools, handling specific signaling protocols, can now become much more compatible with each other and with the signaling libraries and components of client- and server-side communication applications.

 ###1.1 Why not HAR?